Are you one of the thousands of people trying to figure out if it’s a good time to refinance your mortgage or modify your home loan?

 Escrow and Taxes

 Do you already have an escrow account?
 Remember, an escrow account is mandatory if you have less than 20% equity.

 However, if you have 20% or more equity, escrow is optional.
 There is a Fannie rule that states banks will charge .25% a point even if you have more than 20% equity but choose not to escrow.

-As a novice people don’t understand what happens to your current escrow.
-They mistakenly think that it will be credited toward your payoff.
+Many people mistakenly think that their current escrow will be credited toward their payoff.
 Instead, you have to pay the money out of your pocket for the new escrow account.
 Even if that means borrowing the money.

-Well, you’ll get that money after 30 days.
-It’s within their legal rights to hold it, but think about how much money is made when they hold thousands of escrow accounts for a month.
+You’ll get that money back, but it’s within their legal rights to hold it for 30 days.
+Think about how much money is made when they hold thousands of escrow accounts for a month.
 That’s a lot of money!

 Now that know you’ll have to come up with funds to start a new escrow account, what exactly does that encompass?

 You start where you are, more specifically with the month you are in.
 We’ll use September, so how much do you have in the escrow account?
 How much do you have in there for your tax insurance?